100 - LEGAL STATUS OF THE DISTRICT

 Code No. 104

 The Carroll Community School District is committed to providing all students, employees, and volunteers with a safe and civil school environment in which all members of the school community are treated with dignity and respect.
-Bullying and/or harassing behavior can seriously disrupt the ability of school employees to maintain a safe and civil environment, and the ability of students to learn and succeed.
-Bullying and/or harassment of or by students, employees, and volunteers may be against federal, state, and local policy and is not tolerated by the board.

-Accordingly, school employees, volunteers, and students shall not engage in bullying or harassing behavior while on school property, while on school-owned or school-operated vehicles, while attending or participating in school-sponsored or sanctioned activities, and while away from school grounds.
-If the conduct materially interferes with the orderly operation of the educational environment or is likely to do so.
+Accordingly, school employees, volunteers, and students shall not engage in bullying or harassing behavior while on school property, while on school-owned or school-operated vehicles, while attending or participating in school-sponsored or sanctioned activities, and while away from school grounds if the conduct materially interferes with the orderly operation of the educational environment or is likely to do so.

 Complaints may be filed with the superintendent or superintendent’s designee pursuant to the regulation accompanying this policy.
 The superintendent is responsible for implementation of this policy and all accompanying procedures.
 Complaints will be investigated within a reasonable time frame.
-Within 24 hours of receiving a report that a student may have been the victim of conduct that constitutes harassment, the district will notify the parent or guardian of the student.
+Within 24 hours of receiving a report that a student may have been the victim of conduct that constitutes bullying and/or harassment, the district will notify the parent or guardian of the student.

 If as a result of viewing surveillance system data or based on a report from a school district employee, the district determines that a student has suffered bullying or harassment by another student enrolled in the district; a parent or guardian of the student may enroll the student in another attendance center within the district that offers classes at the student's grade level, subject to the requirements and limitations established in Iowa law related to this topic.